reiver/article-20250316/README.md

 # Farcaster Coming To Coinbase Wallet

 [Coinbase recently announced](https://warpcast.com/coinbasewallet/0x5f8e2bbf) that the Farcaster **social-feed** and **mini-apps** (called "frames") will be coming to the [Coinbase Wallet](https://www.coinbase.com/wallet).
-This collaboration has the potential to transform _Coinbase Wallet_ into a _Farcaster social-media client_, and potentially bringing Farcaster to millions (if not tens-of-millions or hundreds-of-millions) more users.
+This collaboration has the potential to transform the _Coinbase Wallet_ into a _Farcaster social-media client_, and potentially bringing Farcaster to millions (if not tens-of-millions or hundreds-of-millions) more users.

-If realized, this user-growth could significantly impact Farcaster, which, as of now, is the smallest among prominent decentralized social-media (DeSo) networks like Bluesky, Mastodon, Nostr, and others.
+If realized, this user-growth could significantly impact Farcaster, which, as of now, is the smallest among prominent decentralized social-media (DeSo) networks such as Bluesky, Mastodon, Nostr, and others.

+## What Is Coinbase

+[Coinbase](https://www.coinbase.com/) is a popular cryptocurrency exchange platform that allows users to buy, sell, store, and trade various cryptocurrencies, such as Arbitrum, Avalanche, Base, Bitcoin, Ethereum, Optimism, Polygon, Solana, and many others.

+## What Is Farcaster

+[Farcaster](https://www.farcaster.xyz/) is is a decentralized social-media (DeSo) network built on an open protocol, allowing users to connect freely without the control of a central authority.
+Farcaster is similar to Twitter (now called X), Mastodon, and Bluesky in its experience.

+Its integration with the _Coinbase Wallet_ would make it easier for people to interact with Farcaster’s social feed and mini-apps, greatly expanding its user-base.

 ## Open Social-Graph & Going Viral

-In the announcement, Farcaster founder [Dan Romero](https://warpcast.com/dwr.eth) emphasized two things that would come to **Coinbase Wallet** due to it integrating **Farcaster**:
+In the announcement, Farcaster founder [Dan Romero](https://warpcast.com/dwr.eth) highlighted two key elements that will come to _Coinbase Wallet_:

-Farcaster's **open social-graph**, and the abililty to **go viral**.
+1. **Open Social-Graph**
+2. **Viral Potential**

 Coinbase also echoed this on the [2025 roadmap](https://base.mirror.xyz/AStCR6Mtv7U6yEL0K4tpeXvrKaN_LbGySt0tPfn_Eyw) they published: